dajochen/jrlib/README.md

 # jrlib
-a cad library for parametric geometry modelling
+a cad library for modelling parametric geometries